 The Planning staff that work at the Development Center counter typically assist with general planning/zoning related questions, certificates of Use and Occupancy, and Over the Counter permits.
 They also accept planning entitlement applications (by appointment only), perform zoning compliance plan checks on single-story single-family building permit applications, review discretionary sign applications, and administer the City’s Construction and Demolition Debris (C&D) Program.

-For more information on other Planning and Community Environment topics such as code enforcement, historic preservation, pending and approved projects, and other planning resources, please visit the larger PCE Department website.
+For more information on other Planning & Development Services topics such as code enforcement, historic preservation, pending and approved projects, and other planning resources, please visit the larger PDS Department website.